For small police departments

 Mobile-first.
 Sub-3-second answers.
 One-handed UI — designed for someone standing at a traffic stop, not sitting at a desk.

-Inference runs on AWS infrastructure inside the boundary you control.
-Prompts and case details are never shared with model providers, never used for training, and never cross account lines.
-AWS Bedrock makes this contractual; we make it the default.
+Inference runs inside the isolated boundary we provision for your agency.
+Prompts and case details are never shared with outside model providers, never used for training, and never cross account lines.

-For agencies with stricter requirements, we deploy a fully self-hosted open model on your dedicated VPC GPU.
+For agencies with stricter requirements, we deploy a fully self-hosted open model on dedicated infrastructure for your account alone.
 Same product surface, harder isolation guarantees.

-Tell us your agency's size, jurisdictions, and what your officers are asking ChatGPT about today.
-We'll show you the same answers, cited and private.
+Name, agency, what your officers are asking ChatGPT today.
+We'll set up a 30-minute walkthrough and show you the same answers, cited and private.